Seif-Ibrahim1/Library-Management-API/README.md

 - **Unit Tests**: The functionality of API endpoints is validated through unit tests.
 Testing frameworks like JUnit, Mockito, and SpringBootTest are used for testing to ensure that each endpoint behaves as expected.

+### Caching

+- **Spring Caching Mechanisms**: Spring's caching mechanisms are utilized to cache frequently accessed data, such as book details or patron information, improving system performance.

 ### Book Management